pingec/HouseMonitor/README.md

 Tested on RasperryPi type A running Raspbian.

 Manual configuration is required, please look at config.js for more information.

+Should be started as sudo eg.

+    sudo /opt/node/bin/node main.js

 When socket.io is installed, copy  ~/HouseMonitor/node_modules/socket.io/node_modules/socket.io-client/socket.io.js to dashboard/public/socket.io.js (FIXME)

+Due to raspberry corrupting file on power loss (even on usb flash storage) I strongly advise setting up an automated log backup process to a remote storage.
+For example a cron job that commits logs to github.

 ###Power Monitor ![Progress](http://progressed.io/bar/90)
 describe serial data format and link to arduino .c files